Bringing History To Life In The Classroom: Multimedia Contest

 The contest is open to students from all schools in Alberta, from Grades 4-6 and Grades 7-9.

-CONTEST DEADLINE FOR ALL ENTRIES IS APRIL 4th, 2023.
+CONTEST DEADLINE FOR ALL ENTRIES IS APRIL 21st (Extended from April 4th, 2023).

 Resource Materials